keiraqz/anomaly-detection/README.md

 ## Spark
-The program is running as Spark local on a Mac pro.
+This application is for learning and testing purpose, thus the program is running as Spark local on a Mac pro.
+However, the code should be similar if deployed onto a cluster.

 ### The Code
 The majority of the code mainly follows the tutorial from Sean Owen, Cloudera (<a href= "https://www.youtube.com/watch?v=TC5cKYBZAeI" target="_blank">Video</a>, <a href= "http://www.slideshare.net/CIGTR/anomaly-detection-with-apache-spark" target="_blank">Slides-1</a>, <a href= "http://www.slideshare.net/cloudera/anomaly-detection-with-apache-spark-2" target="_blank">Slides-2</a>).
 Couple of modifcations have been made to fit personal interest: